firestorm23/AlpixelSeoBundle/README.md

-CRONBundle
+SEOBundle
 ===========

-The CRONBundle provides a Symfony Bundle capable of saving cronjob and running them at given intervals.
+The SEOBundle provides a Symfony Bundle capable of handling auto generated meta tags, specific tags by route and sitemaps.